broadinstitute/ml4h/docker/ml4h_deploy/README.md

 ```

 ## Deploy to FinnGEN
 Download the tarball (maybe a huge 20GB+ file).
-Then split it into smaller files:
+Then split it into smaller files, because FinnGEN has a limit of 5GB per file:
 ```bash
 split -b 2300M ecg2hf_finngen_deploy.tar ecg2hf_finngen_deploy_part_
 ```
 Login to your finngen account and navigate to the green bucket Google Console page.
 The address depends on the sandbox version.
 Currently, it is at: [https://console.cloud.google.com/storage/browser/fg-production-sandbox-6_greenuploads/sam](https://console.cloud.google.com/storage/browser/fg-production-sandbox-6_greenuploads/sam).
-Upload all the parts here and then they will show up in your FinnGEN IVM at the path `/finngen/green/sam`.
+Upload all the parts here.
+Then after they pass the virus scan, which takes ~20 minutes, they will show up in your FinnGEN IVM at the path `/finngen/green/sam`.
 You can replace `sam` with any folder name you want, but must be consistent between the upload and the IVM path.